gtiosclub/Weather-App-Tutorial/P6/part6.md

 }
 ```

 That function call doesn't actually give us the user's location, though.
-CoreLocation with pass the coordinates to the Location Manager's delegate, which happens to be our `WeatherViewController`.
+CoreLocation will pass the coordinates to the Location Manager's delegate, which happens to be our `WeatherViewController`.

 Since our View Controller is a `CLLocationManagerDelegate`, we need to add methods for our request's success case and failure case: